ProseMirror/website/pages/docs/guides/doc/index.md

   * `isTextblock` is true for block nodes with inline content.
   * `isLeaf` tells you that a node doesn't allow any content.

+So a typical `"paragraph"` node will be a textblock, whereas a blockquote might be a block element whose content consists of other blocks.
+Text, hard breaks, and inline images are inline leaf nodes, and a horizontal rule node would be an example of a block leaf node.

+The [schema](../schema/) is allowed to specify more precise constraints on what may appear where—i.e. even though a node allows block content, that doesn't mean that it allows _all_ block nodes as content.

 ## Identity and persistence

 Another important difference between a DOM tree and a ProseMirror